 The McKinsey 7S model is a tribute to how organisations need to align 7 key elements – Skills, Strategy, Structure, Shared Values, Style, Staff and Systems – to be successful with a project, initiative, or in achieving organisational objectives.

 If you’ve got a great strategy but don’t have the key staff or critical skills in place to support that strategy, you’re going to scale problems rather than solutions.

 What SAFe does so well is to provide an actionable framework that enables enterprise organisations to transform, at scale, supported by processes and roles to achieve incremental business agility.

 As with any philosophy, there are pragmatists, and there are dogmatic evangelists.

 SAFe falls firmly in the category of pragmatic transformation.

 Whilst Agile purists and evangelists criticise SAFe for being a hybrid model rather than a true high-performance Agile framework, many large and multi-national organisations simply cannot transform overnight.

 They need a structured, proven framework that enables them to transform at scale.
-SAFe has proven itself to be one of the most effective and reliable Agile Frameworks for enterprise-level organisations and continues to grow in popularity and effectiveness in C-Suites around the world.
+SAFe has proven to be one of the most effective and reliable Agile Frameworks for enterprise-level organisations and continues to grow in popularity and effectiveness in C-Suites worldwide.

 SAFe for lean enterprises comes in 4 configurations: